|The Brain Mind Center|

 In a world where no one understands what causes the major brain diseases, all clues should be considered.
+There are numerous possible chemical toxicities from polluted air, water and food.
 I continue to advocate improving environments and diet revision as the most desirable and least practiced methods of preventing and resolving common brain diseases.
 Negative food effects on brain function are often ignored in neurology and psychiatry.
 Major diseases originate from eating too much of the wrong food and damage many organs simultaneously.
 I suggest that a prudent person suffering early brain-dysfunction symptoms would be wise to pursue vigorous, thorough diet revision at the earliest opportunity.

 Alcohol, drugs bought on the street and in pharmacies that target the brain are used excessively and inappropriately adding to increasing numbers of disturbed and dysfunctional people.
 Because some brain dysfunction compromises judgment, learning and motivation, family members, friends and professional advisors often have to initiate diet revision and provide the right direction and support

 Diet revision that removes problems and leads to correct nutrition is the most important and perhaps the least practical intervention because humans have difficulty changing their habitual patterns.
 If beneficial change were a matter of rational choice, then most human problems and most diseases would disappear.

 Order Books: Click the Add to Cart buttons on the left to order printed books from Alpha Online ( mail delivery to US and Canada).
 Download eBooks Click the Download button on the right to order eBooks (PDF file) for download.